Ascending Passage .com HOME PAGE.

 rising sun, their immense aspect of patience suggests will, calmly,

-unknown, they chose to come to this plain, that they choose solemnly
+steadily exercised.
+It suggests choice.
+For some reason they chose to come to this plain.
+They choose solemnly

 to remain there, waiting, while the harvests grow and are gathered

-about their feet, while the Nile rises and subsides, while the years
+about their feet.
+They wait while the Nile rises and subsides, while the years

 and the generations come, like the harvests, and are stored away in